Neighbours condemn 'outrageous' N.Korea ballistic missiles test | Headlines

 - North Korea

-North Korea fired a pair of ballistic missiles off its east coast on Wednesday, South Korea's military said, ratcheting up regional tensions just days after testing a cruise missile with possible nuclear capabilities.
+North Korea fired a pair of ballistic missiles off its east coast on Wednesday, South Korea's military said, ratcheting up regional tension just days after testing a cruise missile that is believed to have nuclear capabilities.

-The launches came amid a flurry of activity on the peninsula, including high-level diplomatic talks and South Korea's testing a newly developed submarine-launched ballistic missile of its own.
-Pyongyang has been steadily developing its weapons program amid a standoff over talks aimed at dismantling its nuclear and ballistic missile arsenals in return for U.S. sanctions relief.
+The launches came amid a flurry of activity on the peninsula, including high-level diplomatic talks and South Korea's testing of a newly developed submarine-launched ballistic missile of its own.
+North Korea has been steadily developing its weapons systems amid a standoff over talks aimed at dismantling its nuclear and ballistic missile arsenals in return for U.S. sanctions relief.
 The negotiations, initiated between former U.S. President Donald Trump and North Korean leader Kim Jong Un in 2018, have stalled since 2019.

 "North Korea fired two unidentified ballistic missiles from its central inland region toward the east coast, and intelligence authorities of South Korea and the United States are conducting detailed analysis for further information," South Korea's Joint Chiefs of Staff (JCS) said in a statement.
 The missiles were fired just after 12:30 p.m.
 (0330 GMT), flying 800 km (497 miles) to a maximum altitude of 60 km (37 miles), the JCS reported.